jhe2/gmu/README.txt

 STICK_LEFT, STICK_RIGHT, STICK_UP and STICK_DOWN.

 There are a few alternate keymap example files included.
-To use them, either edit your gmu.conf and change the KeyMap=default.keymap line accordingly or use the Gmu setup tool to change it.
+To use them, edit your gmu.conf with a text editor and change the KeyMap=default.keymap line accordingly.

 4. Command line arguments